choderalab/espaloma-0.3.0-manuscript/README.md

 # Espaloma-0.3.0-manuscript
 This repository summarizes the repositories used for espaloma-0.3.0 paper.
-More details about the scripts and data can be found from individual repositories listed below.
+More details can be found below.

 ## Related repositories
 **Create QM datasets for RNA molecules**
 Following repositories contain scripts and data to create new QM datasets for RNA molecules.
-It also includes sample scripts to prepare for [QCArchive submission](https://github.com/openforcefield/qca-dataset-submission).
+It includes sample scripts for [QCArchive submission](https://github.com/openforcefield/qca-dataset-submission).
 - Diverse RNA representatives (basepair, triple basepair, and trinucloetide)
     - https://github.com/choderalab/rna_bgsu
 - RNA trinculeodites